 - In the Variables and Questions tab select the text variable that you wish to back code (i.e., which contains the other specify responses).

-- Right-click on it and select Insert Variable(s) > Code Text > New Code Frame > Manual Categorication (or Semi-Automatic Categorization) > Manual Overlapping Categories.
+- Right-click on it and select Insert Variable(s) > Code Text > New Code Frame > Manual Categorication (or Semi-Automatic Categorization) > Multiple Overlapping Categories.